Kate Walsh Teases "Great Triangle" in Emily in Paris Season 3 - E! Online

 Suffice to say, onlookers might want to be on high alert for any thrown baguettes.

-Season three won't be all drama for Madeline, as Walsh said "they wrote very funny stuff for me to do," but she also teased the arrival "really funny" new characters.
+Season three won't be all drama for Madeline, as Walsh, who recently partnered with Tidy Cats to share her holiday survival tips and help cat owners lighten the holiday load, said "they wrote very funny stuff for me to do," but she also teased the arrival "really funny" new characters.

 In October, Netflix announced Paul Forman and Melia Kreiling were joining the cast as Prince Nicolas de Leon and Greek artist Sofia Sideris, respectively.